vmware-tanzu/velero-plugin-for-vsphere/README.md

 Velero - Version 1.3.0 or above
 vSphere - Version 6.7U3 or above
-vSphere CSI/CNS driver (compatible with 6.7U3+)
+vSphere CSI/CNS driver 1.0.2 or above
-Kubernetes 1.14 or above
+Kubernetes 1.14 or above (note: the Velero Plug-in for vSphere does not support Guest or Supervisor clusters on vSphere yet)

 1. A working kubernetes cluster.
 2. Velero is installed on the cluster based on the `Basic Install` guide, https://velero.io/docs/v1.2.0/basic-install/.